grafana/k6-docs/docs/sources/next/using-k6/protocols/grpc.md

 ### Unary gRPC requests

 Unary calls work the same way as regular HTTP requests.
-A single request sent to a server and the server replies with a single response.
+A single request is sent to a server, and the server replies with a single response.

 {{< code >}}